natepetersen03/MacroMeals/README.md

 # MacroMeals
-Dataset containing recipes as well as their associated nutritional information.
+MacroMeals containing recipes as well as their associated nutritional information.